RNAS Dale (HMS Goldcrest): First Line Fighter Squadrons

+861 Naval Air Squadron was formed at RNAS Dale on the 16 September 1946 as a Royal Netherlands Navy (RNN) squadron with four Fairey Firefly aircraft, and worked-up.
+Embarked in the HNLMS Karel Doorman (QH1) on the 22 February 1947.

+1770 Naval Air Squadron was a Two seat Fighter Squadron, it arrived here from RNAS Ayr (HMS Wagtail) on the 16 November 1944, and then embarked on HMS Indefatigable on the 21 November 1944.
+It operated Fairey Firefly I aircraft.

+RNAS Brawdy

+On the 1 January 1946, RAF Brawdy was transferred to the Admiralty, on loan, as a satellite airfield for RNAS Dale and was commissioned as HMS Goldcrest II.

 Current use

 Now owned privately by a local farmer, in May 2010, an illegal rave was held on the site, attracting 2,500 people.
-Dyfed-Powys Police were forced eventually to create road blocks to stop further attendees joining, and release an announcement on local media.
+Dyfed-Powys Police were forced eventually to create roadblocks to stop further attendees joining, and release an announcement on local media.
 After the rave ended on Monday 31 May, six men aged between 23 and 52 were charged with offences under Section 136 of the Licensing Act for carrying out unlicensed licensable activity.